German bond yields rise ahead of court ruling on bond purchases

 Concerns about another growing trade spat between the United States and China over the coronavirus crisis also weighed on investor sentiment at the start of the week.
 Unicredit analysts said it was "inevitable that there will be some elevated volatility" in euro zone bond markets this week with the German court ruling and two ratings agencies publishing their decision on Friday on whether to change the rating they give Italian government debt.

-Italian bond yields headed higher as more investors sold following last week's ECB meeting, with the 10-year yield up 3 basis points to 1.807%.
-Earlier it had risen towards a one-week high.
-Other peripheral debt yields also rose.
-The Spanish 10-year bond yield climbed 6 basis points to 0.863% while the 10-year Portuguese bond yield widened by 7 bps, to 0.893% .
+Italian bond yields initially headed higher as more investors sold following last week's ECB meeting, with the 10-year yield up 3 basis points to 1.807% and rising towards a one-week high before falling back.
+Other peripheral debt yields rose before giving up those gains.
+The Spanish 10-year bond yield was unchanged at 0.837% while the 10-year Portuguese bond yield stood at 0.877%.

 ALSO READ